 “Buried” and “raised” stand in deliberate juxtaposition.1 This is relevant because it means the latter was undoing the former.
 Jesus's being “raised” and “appearing” was conceived of as being thoroughly physical (grave-emptying).2

-Robert Stein (NT professor): “The words ‘died,’ ‘buried,’ and ‘was raised’ are unintelligible unless what ‘died and was buried’ was in fact ‘raised.’
+Robert Stein (former NT professor at SBTS): “The words ‘died,’ ‘buried,’ and ‘was raised’ are unintelligible unless what ‘died and was buried’ was in fact ‘raised.’
 While Paul does not anywhere specifically state that the tomb was empty, it would appear that in 1 Corinthians 15:3-4 this is clearly implied.
 For Paul as a Pharisee, and no doubt for the Jerusalem Church also (which had a strong Pharisaic element; cf. Acts 15:5), the death-burial-resurrection of Jesus would have demanded an empty tomb.”
 [Was the Tomb Really Empty?
 Themelios 5.1 (September 1979):.]